brettmommersteeg/brettmommersteeg.github.io/_pages/publications.md

 ## Journal Articles & Book Chapters

 ### Approximation and Guesswork: on some ways to listen to a building 'in the making'
+Mommersteeg, B *In Review*

+### Politics as Experience: three ways in which STS can help us think about politics in architecture
-Mommersteeg, B *Submitted*
+Mommersteeg, B *Submitted for Review*

 ### How does an ANT approach help us rethink the notion of site
 Book: *The Routledge Companion to Actor-Network Theory*, Routledge.
 306-317\
 Yaneva, A and Mommersteeg, B (2020)\
 (eds.
-Andres Blok, Ignacio Farías, and Celia Roberts)
+Anders Blok, Ignacio Farías, and Celia Roberts)

 ### The Unbearable Lightness of Architectural Discourse
 Book: *Aesthetics Equals Politics*, MIT Press.
 213-233\